Terms & Definitions

 What is recruitment in collegiate sports?

 Recruitment is the solicitation of a prospective student-athlete to attend a particular institution.
-There are strict rules and guidelines surrounding recruitment and each governing body and Division has different allowances for what is allowed.
+There are strict rules and guidelines surrounding recruitment and each governing body and Division has different allowances.

 How Do Colleges Recruit Athletes?